-Be it an intense or meditative type of yoga, its impact on behavioral change and heightening mindfulness contributes to reducing food intake, less stress, and ultimately weight loss success.
+Be it an intense or meditative type of yoga, its impact on behavioural change and heightening mindfulness contributes to reducing food intake, less stress, and ultimately weight loss success.

 Getting quality sleep is often linked to weight loss, as the hormones responsible for metabolism and hunger levels become stabilized when you get at least 6 to 9 hours of deep sleep.

-Regular yoga sessions help improve sleep patterns, since you learn how to calm your thoughts and go into relaxed mode.
+Regular yoga sessions help improve sleep patterns since you learn how to calm your thoughts and go into a relaxed mode.

 One type of yoga – yoga nidra – is specifically focused on guided relaxation.
 Practiced while lying down, this can be especially beneficial for strengthening your mindfulness routine and helping you sleep soundly.